 \section{Proposed Solution}

 To design the proposed data-driven solution, we consider a worst-case scenario in which a cyber-attack can affect both communication channels, either simultaneously or at different times.
 If only safety is of interest, then a data-driven solution to the problem can be obtained by adapting the strategy developed in \cite{attar2024safety}.
 Indeed, upon detecting an attack, such a strategy prescribes disconnecting the networked tracking controller and activating a local emergency controller for safety-preserving purposes.
 The drawback of such a solution is that it jeopardizes the tracking task regardless of the nature of the attack, producing an overly conservative mitigation strategy that ultimately results in poor tracking performance.
 On the other hand, in the here proposed solution, we extend the approach in \cite{attar2024safety} with the aim of minimizing, whenever possible, the tracking performance loss caused by cyber-attacks.
 In particular, we argue that tracking performance degradation can be minimized by implementing targeted measures to counteract attacks on the actuation and measurement channels.
-To this end, we enhance the networked control scheme shown in Fig.~\ref{fig:proposed_architecture} with four additional modules: \begin{itemize} \item A Safety Verification (\textit{SV}) subsystem, local to the plant, whose objective is to prevent the plant from reaching unsafe configurations (see Definition~\ref{def:safety_def}); \item An Emergency Controller (\textit{EC}), local to the plant, in charge of guaranteeing the plant safety when the received control signal $u^{'}_k$ is untrustworthy. \item An Anomaly Detector (\textit{D}) in charge of detecting the presence of attacks. \item A Tracking Supervisor (\textit{TS}), local to the tracking controller, responsible for minimizing the tracking performance loss while ensuring safety when $x^{'}_k$ is invalid.
+To this end, we enhance the networked control scheme shown in Fig.~\ref{fig:proposed_architecture} with four additional modules: \begin{itemize} \item A Safety Verification (\textit{SV}) subsystem, local to the plant, whose objective is to prevent the plant from reaching unsafe configurations; {This module makes use of RORS (as in Definition~\ref{def:RORS}) to check for potential reachable unsafe conditions (as in Definition~\ref{def:safety_def})}. \item An Emergency Controller (\textit{EC}), local to the plant, and it is used when the control signal $u'_k$ is deemed untrustworthy by the safety verification module. {The EC is built using the set-theoretic concepts of RCI set (as in Definition \ref{def:RCI_set}) and ROSC set (as in Definition~\ref{def:model_based_controllable_sets}) to confine, in a finite number of steps, the trajectory on a chosen safe equilibrium point} \item An Anomaly Detector (\textit{D}) in charge of detecting the presence of attacks. \item A Tracking Supervisor (\textit{TS}), local to the tracking controller, responsible for minimizing the tracking performance loss while ensuring safety when $x^{'}_k$ is invalid.